-The PSF(SLB) real assets investments include 65 commingled closed-end funds, commingled open-end funds, separate accounts, co-investment vehicles that invest in private-market real assets transactions across the energy, infrastructure and real assets investment universe.
+The PSF(SLB) real assets investments include 67 commingled closed-end funds, commingled open-end funds, separate accounts, co-investment vehicles that invest in private-market real assets transactions across the energy, infrastructure and real assets investment universe.
 The fair values of these investments have been determined using the NAV per share (or its equivalent) of the Fund's ownership interest in partners' capital.
 These types of investments generate some income over the lives of the associated partnerships, but are generally illiquid until the underlying assets are liquidated.
-With the exception of open ended funds, most of the partnerships have specific termination dates, and it is expected that the majority of the underlying assets of these partnerships will be liquidated over the next 2 to 12 years.
+Except for open-ended funds, most of the partnerships have specific termination dates, and it is expected that the majority of the underlying assets of these partnerships will be liquidated over the next 12 years.